Lette Birn has been active in K9 SAR since 1989.

 Bonnie's SAR career started in 2007 when she opted to train Dobermans specifically for human remains detection, with an emphasis on historic human remains.
-After a career as an RN taking care of criminals in prison, Bonnie wanted to change course, career wise.
+After a career as a Registered Nurse since 1971, Bonnie wanted to change course, career wise.
 She now serves as a Deputy Coroner with the Park County Coroner's office, Park County, CO.

 Her husband is a retired Denver Police Department officer.
-She is a member of the Doberman Pinscher Club of the Rocky Mountain Area, the Doberman Pinscher Club of America and the United Doberman Club, for which she serves as Southwest Regional Director.
+She is a member of the Doberman Pinscher Club of the Rocky Mountain Area, the Doberman Pinscher Club of America and the United Doberman Club.

 Swift Run’s Warrior